TKessell/rep-1/README.md

 - Professor: this is an assignment for this class.
 - Myself: if this project is done right, I will have proven to myself that I am capable of becoming a good programmer.
 ## Timelines
 - Week 1: establishing the limits of what the calculator can do.
 How far do I want to go?
+(2 hrs)
 - Week 2-4: using learncpp.com, cplusplus.com, and the LVP c++ textbook to refresh my knowledge of c++.
+(1-2 hrs per day as needed)
 - Week 5-12: programming the calculator.
+(3 hrs per week)